 The identification of challenging and measurable school-wide 21st century learning expectations means that the school has made an explicit commitment to teaching and assessing the achievement of each one of the learning expectations, individually for each student.
-Each expectation must be defined by specific and measurable criteria for success, such as a school-wide analytic rubric, that identifies targeted high levels of achievement.
-An analytic rubric defines the separate components or criteria contained in an expectation and also include separate, individual descriptors defining differing levels of performance for each criterion.
+Each expectation must be defined by a school-wide assessment that identifies targeted high levels of achievement.
+The assessments should define the separate components or criteria contained in an expectation and also include separate, individual descriptors defining differing levels of performance for each criterion.

-The school's core values and beliefs about learning as well as its 21st century learning expectations should shape the culture and determine the priorities of the school, serving as the guiding force behind decision-making related to the school's curriculum, instruction, assessment, as well as the school's policies, and procedures.
+The school's mission, core values, beliefs about learning, and 21st century learning expectations should shape the culture and determine the priorities of the school, serving as the guiding force behind decision-making related to the school's curriculum, instruction, assessment, as well as the school's policies, and procedures.